 Catherine Dukes, PhD has served as the Vice President of Education and Training for Planned Parenthood of Delaware’s Sexuality Education Training Institute since 2006.
 In 2011, she led the statewide implementation of the federal PREP grant with her department as the sole sub-awardee.
 She is also an Associate Professor at the Institute for Advanced Study of Human Sexuality in San Francisco where she earned her PhD.
 She has also been featured on local and national TV and a Discovery Channel documentary.
 She has lesson plans published in the curricula, “Teaching Safer Sex,” “Sex Ed in the Digital Age,” and the soon-to-be released curriculum “Sexual Orientation.”
 Dr. Dukes is a regular speaker at national conferences and was the co-chair of the 2013 National Sex Ed Conference as well as Associate Editor of the book How I Got Into Sex…Ed.
 She is currently earning her Masters Degree in Social Work at Widener University.
 In her spare time she plays guitar and sings in a local rock band.

-Mark is a frequent speaker and commentator on the intersection of upward mobility and reproductive health care.
-His work has been featured in the New York Times, VOX, New York Magazine, and Reuters among others and his writing included in TIME, Brookings Institution Social Mobility Memos, Politico, Huffington Post, and the Stanford Social Innovation Review.
+Mark is a nationally recognized leader on expanding opportunity and upward mobility.
+His writing is included in TIME, Brookings Institution Social Mobility Memos, Politico, Huffington Post, and the Stanford Social Innovation Review.

-Prior to co-founding Upstream USA, Mark was the founder and executive director of Opportunity Nation, a national bipartisan campaign made up of 300 national nonprofits focused on expanding economic mobility through bipartisan federal policy reform.
-Mark is a Draper Richards Kaplan Foundation Entrepreneur and an Ashoka Fellow, and has served on more than a dozen nonprofit boards and advisory committees.
+Prior to co-founding Upstream, Mark was the founder and executive director of Opportunity Nation, a national bipartisan campaign made up of 300 national nonprofits focused on expanding economic mobility through bipartisan federal policy reform.
+Mark is a Draper Richards Kaplan Foundation Entrepreneur and an Ashoka Fellow.
+He has served on more than a dozen nonprofit boards and advisory committees and is currently serving on the Board of Directors for The Center for Effective Philanthropy and Philips Exeter Academy.
 Mark is a graduate of Harvard College, the proud father of three girls, and lives with his wife in Massachusetts.

 Sandy Elliott, CNM, MSN, APRN is Certified Nurse Midwife who currently teaches Women’s Health at the University of Delaware.
 She graduated from the University of Pennsylvania with a master’s degree in Nurse Midwifery and has practiced in a variety of clinical settings, including owning her own Women’s Health practice in Milford, DE.
 She currently practices at the Nurse Managed Primary Care Clinic at the University of Delaware STAR campus where she provides Women’s Health services and teaches both graduate and undergraduate nursing students.
 In 2005, she received the CHAPs award from the Medical Society of Delaware for caring for underserved women of Delaware.
 Sandy enjoys traveling with her husband, and splits her time between Delaware and South Carolina.